-Mental Health for Social Workers: Five Self-Care Tips to Prevent Social Worker Burnout
+Mental Health for Social Workers: Five Self-Care Strategies to Prevent Social Worker Burnout

 The social work profession provides abundant opportunities for practitioners to find fulfillment.
 Newcomers enter the field with high enthusiasm for their work with community members.
 The Fitzhugh Mullan Institute for Health Workforce Equity found that 90.4% of new social workers were satisfied with their career choices.